heyjohnmurray/riotjs-dictionary-app/README.md

 ###### Remember ...
 * If you're going to write text within a tag, you need to wrap it in an html tag otherwise Riot will think you're trying to write javascript.

+#### After about two weeks ...
+Got some basic routing and stuff done, but realized for this to be more of a legit app that does backend stuff, I need to consider converting everything to run like a node app.
+This requires me to stop putting JS in the ```<script>``` tags inside of my riotjs ```.tag``` files.